sahilmalhotra0510/io/coders/README.md

 ### Upcoming Hackathons at DevPost.com

 Many hackthons have money prizes.
-Would be great to have someone register us and spearhead our involvement.
-Check out [Devpost.com/hackathons](https://devpost.com/hackathons)
+Register the team in one you'd like to manage and spearhead our involvement! &nbsp;Check out [Devpost.com/hackathons](https://devpost.com/hackathons)

 For example, the [DLT Climate Hackathon](https://dlt-climate-hackathon.devpost.com/details/dates) focuses on integration with their carbon reporting tool - so we'd need someone interested in becoming an expert and sharing with us ways to extend the DLT tool.
-Perhaps we could intergrate with BuildingTransparency.org product [impact profiles](/io/template/).<br>
+We could intergrate with BuildingTransparency.org product [impact profiles](/io/template/).<br>

 [Cesium Grants (Gifts)](https://cesium.com/cesium-ecosystem-grants/) - 3D Map Ecosystem Grants re-open April 1, 2024